General Information

 Figure 2 shows a hanger cable to main cable connection.

-A main cable consists of three side-by-side placed steel wire ropes that are bound by U-bolt clamps.
+A main cable consists of three side-by-side placed steel wire ropes that are bundled by U-bolt clamps.
 The hanger cable is connected to the main cable by the same U-bolt clamp; the hanger cable does not pass over the main cable.

 Main Cables